darrenterhune/spec_guardian/README.md

 NOTE: The `max_tokens` determines the length of the response.
 If you are seeing files cut off, then you need to increase this value.

 Ensure you have your Anthropic API key set as an environment variable or directly in the configuration.
+You can signup here https://console.anthropic.com to generate an account and get an API key.

 ## Usage